changh95/Academic-Page/_pages/about.md

 Self-studying **SLAM**, **Machine Learning** and **Deep Learning**

-Got Accepted for **"Udacity / Facebook Pytorh Scholarship Challenge"**
+Got Accepted for **"Udacity / Facebook Pytorh Scholarship Challenge"**!
+Starting the course from 09th Nov 2018, for 2 months.

 ------------------------------------------